Chicago College of Osteopathic Medicine: Academics

-The university is accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
+The university is accredited by the Higher Learning Commission.
 The medical school is also accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.
 CCOM's curriculum focuses on discipline-based learning - where courses are taught with emphasis on case discussions and clinical correlates.
 Early clinical exposure are achieved through simulated patients.
 The Midwestern University Multi-Specialty Clinic provides early clinical contact opportunities and clinical rotation opportunities.

 Midwestern University also offers a continuity of medical education from the first year of medical school to the final year of postgraduate training.
 Midwestern University is affiliated with the Osteopathic Postdoctoral Training Institution (OPTI).
 Residency programs cover several medical specialties.
-The curriculum encompasses a multifaceted approach to graduate medical education that focuses on educational excellence.
 Programs follow the guidelines of and receive accreditation from the Bureau of Osteopathic Education of the American Osteopathic Association.

-Residency training is offered in the following disciplines: Dermatology, Emergency Medicine, Family Medicine/Osteopathic manipulation, Internal Medicine, General Surgery, Orthopedic Surgery, Neurosurgery, Urology, Diagnostic Radiology, Obstetrics-Gynecology, and Neuromuscular Medicine.
-Fellowship training through MWU/OPTI is available in Cardiology, Interventional Cardiology, Critical Care Medicine, Gastroenterology, Hematology-Oncology, and Rheumatology.